lmorg/murex/docs/parser/logical-and.md

 Second command runs because the first command doesn't error:

 ```
-» out: one && out: two
+» out one && out two
 one
 two
 ```